SModelS/smodels/docs/manual/source/SModelSTools.rst

 The resulting file will then contain LO cross sections for all MSSM processes and NLO+NLL cross sections for the available processes in `NLLfast <http://pauli.uni-muenster.de/~akule_01/nllwiki/index.php/NLL-fast>`_
 (gluino and squark production).
-In this mode, signal strength multipliers will be ignored.
+Although in this mode the signal strength multipliers option is ignored, if multipliers have been applied to LO cross sections, these will be automatically included in the NLO+NLL values.
 When reading the input file, SModelS will then use only the highest order cross sections available for each process.

 * **The cross section calculation is implemented by the** `computeXSec function <tools.html#tools.xsecComputer.computeXSec>`_